 You will meet your national escort at the welcome dinner or, if arriving late, the following morning after breakfast at the welcome meeting.

 Please ensure your Wendy Wu Tours luggage tag is visible on your suitcase/hand luggage, as this may also assist your guide in identifying you.
-If at any stage you are unable to locate your representative, please contact our Japan ground operator on the number included in your final documents.

 TRANSPORT: